Vanderbilt’s Center for Health Care Modeling Growing Global Health Research

 Years of Modeling Expertise Expand Reach

-The Vanderbilt Center for Health Economic Modeling was formally established in 2021 to dive deeper and expand its focus beyond health care markets and the Center’s efforts to deliver timely, critical data about the COVID-19 pandemic to state and local leaders.
+The Vanderbilt Center for Health Economic Modeling was formally established in 2020 to dive deeper into this area of research, but almost instantly had to pivot and expand its focus beyond health care markets and the center’s efforts to deliver timely, critical data about the COVID-19 pandemic to state and local leaders.

 “Once we got through (COVID-19 modeling for the state) we re-engaged with the original mission, which was to harness within and across department and center expertise in modeling,” Graves said.

-Supported by grants from the Centers for Disease Control and Prevention Foundation and Bloomberg Philanthropies in 2022, Graves and a team of colleagues from the Department including Assistant Professor Ashley Leech, PhD, and Assistant Professor Marie Martin, PhD, M.Ed., traveled to Thailand to provide a week-long intensive course to teach modeling methods and improve cost-effectiveness and decision analysis in low- and middle-income countries mostly in Africa and Southeast Asia.
+Supported by grants from the Centers for Disease Control and Prevention Foundation and Bloomberg Philanthropies in 2022, Graves and a team of department colleagues, including Assistant Professor Ashley Leech, PhD, and Assistant Professor Marie Martin, PhD, M.Ed., traveled to Thailand to provide a week-long intensive course to teach modeling methods and improve cost-effectiveness and decision analysis in low- and middle-income countries mostly in Africa and Southeast Asia.

-It’s just one example of what the Center aims to do over the next several years, including partnering with other similar centers on some projects, and expand beyond what’s common among them.
+It’s just one example of what the center aims to do over the next several years.
+Other goals include partnering with similar centers on projects and expanding beyond what’s common among them.

 Similar courses have been developed and conducted in other venues, including the 2023 Society for Medical Decision Making annual conference in Berlin, and the International Health Economics Association annual congress in Cape Town, South Africa.